AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 ├── Guitar-Solo.mp3
 ```

+Now your local or web app can fetch demo assets reliably — and when URLs expire, just rerun `create-demo-assets`.
 These are your demo media files — used for testing APIs, web players, or internal demos.

 You could manually create a presigned URL each time, but that’s tedious.
 Instead, you’ll use this lightweight CLI to generate a simple `demo-assets.json`: